 If you haven’t already done so, ask your employer to help you set up direct deposit.

-You want to have your paychecks immediately transferred into your bank account to avoid the temptation to "accidentally" spend your money without a plan.
+You want to have your contributions immediately transferred from your paychecks to your retirement accounts—IRAs, 401(k)s, 403(b)s—to avoid the temptation to "accidentally" spend your money without a plan.

 If your employer doesn’t offer direct deposit, you can set up your IRA or 401(k) to withdraw money automatically from your bank account.
 (I’ll come back to this later.)